middlewares/aura-router/README.md

 $response = $dispatcher->dispatch(new ServerRequest('/hello/world'));
 ```

-**Aura.Router** allows to define anything as the router handler (a closure, callback, action object, controller class, etc).
+**Aura.Router** allows to define anything as the router handler (a closure, callback, action object, controller class, etc.).
 The middleware will store this handler in a request attribute.

 ## Usage